Derrick Crawford (defensive lineman): College career

-Trinity Valley Community College

 Crawford attended Trinity Valley Community College, upon his graduation from Avon Park.

-UCF

 Crawford was to attend the University of Central Florida in 2000, but he never played for the Golden Knights.

-Texas A&M-Commerce

 Crawford ended up at Texas A&M University–Commerce in 2001.
 He started at defensive tackle for the Lions as they posted a 7–4 record in 2001.
 Crawford helped the Lions 2–8 record in 2002, while on his way to a 2nd Team All-West Region Team by Daktronics, and a 2nd Team All-Lone Star Conference.
 His senior year, Crawford switched to defensive lineman, where he was named 1st Team All-Lone Star Conference in addition to winning the Conference's Defensive Lineman of the Year Award.

 Professional career

-Cincinnati Bengals

 After graduation from Texas A&M-Commerce, Crawford signed as an undrafted free agent with the Cincinnati Bengals on April 27, 2004.
 He was released by the Bengals on September 1, only to be re-signed December 1 as a practice squad member.
 He re-signed with the Bengals in the offseason of 2005.

-Orlando Predators

 Crawford signed with the Orlando Predators of the Arena Football League for the 2005 season.
 But before he played with the Predators, he re-signed with the Bengals.

-Frankfurt Galaxy

 The Bengals assigned Crawford to the Frankfurt Galaxy of NFL Europe on February 15, 2005.
 For the season, Crawford recorded 3 sacks for a total of 24 yards lost.

-Las Vegas Gladiators

 Crawford played in his only arena football game in 2007 with the Las Vegas Gladiators.
 He recorded one game on the season.

-Miami Valley Silverbacks

 Crawford returned to playing football professionally in 2010 when he joined the Miami Valley Silverbacks of the Continental Indoor Football League.
 Crawford started every game for the Silverbacks at nose tackle.
 Crawford finished the season with 18.5 tackles and was second on the team with 6 tackles for loss and 3 sacks.
 Crawford also scored two touchdowns for the Silverbacks on the season, with one coming on the final play of a 22–18 victory over the Wisconsin Wolfpack.
 Crawford recovered a missed field goal attempt and ran it into the end zone as time expired.
 Crawford was named second-team All-CIFL for his efforts during the 2010 season, helping the Silverbacks to a 4–6 record, and just their second playoff berth in franchise history.

-Cincinnati Commandos

 In 2011, Crawford signed with the Cincinnati Commandos in the offseason, but never played with the Commandos in a regular season game.